 - Has some weird UI elements

-Pure, secure and up-to-date is the mantra of the Pixel (and Android One) and that's certainly appealing as those with older Pixel devices will attest; indeed the Pixel 3 can be updated to Android Q if you want.
+Pure, secure and up-to-date is the mantra of the Pixel (and Android One) and that's certainly appealing as those with older Pixel devices will attest.
 The lack of pre-installed clutter is appealing too and it's here that the Pixel gives you a clean experience compared to Samsung (which is options overload) and Huawei (which is bloatware central).

 Arguably, the latest Samsung phone does more out of the box, but it's hard to think of anything you'll actually miss when it's not there.
 And unlike Samsung, Google's sentient AI - Google Assistant - is actually worth using.
 Let's go further than that and say that Google Assistant is the smartest of the lot, uniquely placed to deliver across more devices and platforms than anyone else.
 It's a much smarter and accurate than Siri and its position on phones make it more advantageous and dynamic than Amazon's Alexa.

 While AI is the mantra of companies like Huawei and LG (especially in the camera), Google's AI does what it's supposed to do: it sits in the background until you call it forward.
 Point the camera at a sign or a business card and it will offer to email or call the number (or retrieve that contact) thanks to AI through Google Lens.
 It does this without selecting a mode or tapping a setting, it just happens.
-AI will also power the Call Screen option (when it rolls out in the UK), which will answer your calls for you and help you determine whether you actually want to speak to the caller.
+AI will also power the Call Screen option (only available in the US), which will answer your calls for you and help you determine whether you actually want to speak to the caller.

 A stellar camera experience meets great performance in this phone, with a wonderfully clean and clutter-free Android user interface that's loaded with refinements, even if there are a few oddities.
 Google's camera also keeps more complex systems at bay and its dependability over months of use remains true.
 It's still class leading in many ways.